Crypto License in Poland

-- Most popular jurisdiction for crypto in 2025
+- Most popular jurisdiction for crypto before MiCA

 - Simple process, licensing in just 3 months